pyhys/minimalmodbus/doc/administrative.rst

     make html
     make latexpdf

 If the python source files not are updated in the html output, then remove the contents of *trunk/doc/build/doctrees* and rebuild the documentation.
+(This has now been included in the Makefile).

+Remember that the Makefile uses tabs for indentation, and not spaces.

 TODO